Curriculum

 Program Requirements

-Students complete 32 credits beyond the master’s degree.
+Students complete a minimum of 32 credits beyond the master’s degree.
 It is expected that at least 24 of these courses be from the epidemiology and biostatistics course offerings at the School of Public Health.
-Students may also choose from other courses offered at the School and pertinent graduate courses at Boston University.
-The intent of the coursework is to provide a firm foundation in epidemiologic principles and methods, biostatistic methods, and general public health knowledge.
+Students also choose a “Pathway to Excellence” that is used as a guide to developing expertise in specific areas during their time in the program, and includes recommended courses to be taken as electives.
+Pathway to Excellence areas of specialization include aging and chronic disease, epidemiologic methods, environmental determinants of health, infectious diseases, psychiatric epidemiology, reproductive, perinatal, and developmental epidemiology, and structural and social determinants of health.
+The intent of the coursework is to provide a firm foundation in epidemiologic principles and methods, biostatistics methods, content knowledge, and general public health knowledge.

 Qualifying Exams